Nurse washing patient with Antiseptic gloves impregnated with 2% chlorhexidine digluconate to remove bacteria

 body with hospital-acquired infections nosocomial infections bactericidal

 Swash® antiseptic products are tested according to international standards against the common bacteria that cause HCAIs.
 We performed extra testing to determine the action against multi-resistant bacteria such as MRSA, VRE and Extended Spectrum Beta-Lactamase (ESBL).
-The results indicate that our products are effective against many different pathogens within 1 minute following DIN EN 1500:2013 requirements.
+The results indicate that our products are effective against many different pathogens following DIN EN 1500:2013 requirements.

 Effectiveness against various pathogens